 - The Butt Weld.
 This is a 180-degree joint and you hold your gun perpendicular to the piece (allowing for an angle of travel) and deploy the metal straight into the joint.
 If there’s a big gap you can use a back and forth motion to help fill it.
 If you want to avoid undercut, pause at the bead.

 - The T-Joint.
 This is a 90-degree joint.
 You want to keep the gun equidistant from each piece (at 45-degrees).
-Change the work angle slightly if you make multiple passes to keep your bead even and avoid undercuts.
+Change the working angle slightly if you make multiple passes to keep your bead even and avoid undercuts.